anamvakil/Worldwide-Fundraising--In-Progress/README.md

 ![image](https://github.com/user-attachments/assets/8327e7e7-c6d7-4310-b270-28f751b44de2)

 ### Engage Users with Animated Pages

-Ever seen a cluttered dashboard and didn’t know where to look?
-Or found data that didn’t matter to you?
-In this project, I’ve organized the dashboard into multiple pages, each with a clear focus for the right audience.
-This makes it easier to read, navigate, and use.

 To help the team focus on donations, we’ll create a dedicated Donations page.
 To preserve any existing work, we'll keep the current page as our primary page.
 Then, to create the Donations page, we'll clone the primary page and remove any widgets that aren’t needed.
 Cloning pages save a lot of time compared to building pages and widgets from scratch.